DueViktor/DonorIdeo/README.md

 As seen from the results in the section above, the node vector distance experiment requires a lot of time to run and does not give good results.
 The assumption was that the donations where a good indicator of ideology, but it seems that node vector calculations are not able to capture this.
 Therefore I decided to do some exploratory data analysis to see if I could find reasons in the data for this.

 The `DonorIdeo/eda.ipynb` notebook contains the code for the exploratory data analysis.
 It will create a number of plots in the `assets` folder.
 For a better explanation of the plots, methods and the results, please see the [report](report.pdf).

+## Upcoming

+- [ ] Currently the node vector consider the entire network.
+This makes theoretical sense, but reducing the size of the vectors to only consider the donors directly connected to the legislator might improve the results.
+The vectors will be become drastically smaller and the calculations will be much faster.
+I can implement this in python.
+- [ ] Extend `EDA.ipynb` to include more plots and analysis.
+- [ ] Add documentation to the code.

 ## Issues